justinbergkamp/angular-journal/README.md

 # angular-journal
-Angular project for a simple journal PWA
+Angular project for a simple journal application

 First step is to initialize the project: